icewolfz/jiMUD/docs/codeeditor.md

 - View all items in a list editor easily remove, add, or copy items
 - View all external exits in a list editor to easily remove, add, or copy external exits
 - View all raw data files that exist and are related to the current map.
-- Resize map allowing you to ancher top or bottom / left or right / up or down to determine how the rooms will be shifted when resized **Warning** when resized smaller, old rooms are lost and any dangling exits are removed
+- Resize map allowing you to anchor top or bottom / left or right / up or down to determine how the rooms will be shifted when resized **Warning** when resized smaller, old rooms are lost and any dangling exits are removed
 - Show colors, create a color scale map based on terrain indexes
 - Show terrains, show terrain numbers for each room
 - Allow walk exits, allows you to create exits by walking the map using num pad